Roasted Butterflied Turkey Breast with Chestnut Sausage + Stuffing

 Place the bread stuffing mix into a large bowl.

 In a large sauté pan, cook the pancetta with 4 Tablespoons butter over medium low heat until the pancetta fat begins to render out and the butter is melted.
 Add the onion, celery, apple, sage, garlic, salt and pepper to the pan.
 Cook until the mixture is soft, but not browned, stirring often to keep the mixture from sticking to the pan.
 When done, remove from the heat and place the mixture in the bowl with the bread stuffing mix.
 Put the pan back on the stove and heat the remaining 2 Tablespoons of butter.
-Add the mushrooms, a pinch of salt and pepper, and cook over medium high heat until the mushrooms are nice and browned and all of the liquid has cooked off.
-Reserve half of the mushrooms for the gravy and the remaining mushrooms to the bowl of stuffing mixture with the fennel salt.
-Pour in the apple juice and turkey broth.
-Mix well until the bread stuffing mixture is well coated.
+Add the Porcini Pesto, apple juice and turkey or chicken broth.
+Mix well until the stuffing mixture is well coated.
 Add an egg and mix well until the egg is incorporated into the mixture.
-Taste for seasoning.

 Place half of the mixture into an oven-proof baking dish and reserve half for stuffing the turkey breast.
 Top the stuffing mixture in the baking dish with a few pats of butter.
 An hour before ready to serve, place the baking dish into a 350 degree oven and cook until the stuffing is warmed and the top is nice and browned, about 35-45 minutes.